IBM-Bluemix-Docs/mobilepush/push_faq.md

 2. Why do I get "Notification is not working for WEB_Chrome.", when attempting to initialize the Web Push SDK?

-	You might have changed your FCM/GCM credentials for Web push SDK and the message delivery might fail for the Chrome browser.
+	You might have changed your FCM credentials for Web push SDK and the message delivery might fail for the Chrome browser.
 Ensure that you invoke "bmsPush.unRegisterDevice" to avoid failure.

 3. I get the message "Service workers aren't supported in this browser" when attempting to initialize the SDK for Web Push.
 What might be the problem?